eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 Note that our second endpoint contains the export = false attribute.
 This attribute stops the HAL links being generated for this endpoint, and won’t be available via the HAL browser.

-Finally, we’ll load our data when Spring is started by defining a class which implements the ApplicationRunner interface.
-You can find the code on GitHub.
+Finally, we’ll load our data when Spring is started by defining a class that implements the ApplicationRunner interface.
+You can find the full DBLoader class in the GitHub project.

 5. Installing the HAL Browser